rigard/rulebooks/rulebooks/catan.md

 3-player game_

 Take your color’s Building Costs Card.
 (See Illustration B.)
-Place the Special Cards “Longest Road” and “Largest Army” beside the game board along with the 2 dice.
+Place the Special Cards "Longest Road" and "Largest Army" beside the game board along with the 2 dice.

 Sort the Resource Cards into 5 stacks and put them face up